Birdbh/HackAttack/README.md

 -Videos for person who is user
 -One demo lesson path
 -Sign in -> text-based verification
+-Classes First one is increasing computer literacy (VPN)

 Idea:
 -University-related and we could do it on campus